zenghao-stat/zenghao-stat.github.io/_teaching/2021-spring-real-analysis.md

 ---
 title: "Real Analysis"
 collection: teaching
-type: "Postgraduate course"
+type: "Undergraduate course"
 role: "Teaching asisteance"
 permalink: /teaching/2021-spring-real-analysis
 venue: "School of Economics, Xiamen University"
 date: 2021-03-01
-excerpt: "Rigorous treatment of real analysis including sequences, continuity, differentiation, Riemann integration, and an introduction to metric spaces."
+excerpt: "Rigorous introduction to Lebesgue measure and integration, Lp spaces, and convergence theorems, with foundations for modern probability and statistical inference."
 ---
 This course provides a rigorous introduction to real functions and measure theory.
 It covers Lebesgue measure and integration, convergence theorems, Lp spaces, and the Radon–Nikodym theorem, together with the basic properties of measurable functions and sets.